-ICAO's Carbon Offsetting Reduction Scheme for International Aviation (CORSIA), scheduled to commence in 2021, is a global market-based measure designed to complement a variety of governmental actions intended to secure carbon-neutral growth in aviation from 2021 onwards.
+ICAO's Carbon Offsetting Reduction Scheme for International Aviation (CORSIA), scheduled to commence in 2021 is designed as a global single market-based measure made to simultaneously complement a variety of governmental actions planned to secure carbon-neutral growth in aviation from 2021 onwards.
 The scheme intended to use CO2 emissions data from international airlines between 2019 and 2020 as a benchmark for future offsetting requirements.

-Given the significant drop in air travel and aircraft emissions due to Covid-19, however, there will clearly be a sizeable reduction in the baseline emissions figure if 2020 data is used in its calculation.
-Airlines have argued that, as the industry cautiously rebuilds, the considerable distortion to the baseline figure would put increased and unnecessary financial pressure on their business models due to enlarged offsetting requirements on an already financially stressed operating environment.
+However, given the significant drop in air travel and aircraft emissions due to Covid-19, there will clearly be a sizeable reduction in the baseline emissions figure, if 2020 data is used to calculate it.
+Airlines argued that as the industry cautiously rebuilds, the considerable distortion to the baseline figure will have put increased and unnecessary financial pressure on their business models due to enlarged offsetting requirements on an already financially stressed operating environment.

-In response to these concerns and to added pressure from IATA, ICAO announced on Tuesday 30th June that it has agreed to disregard 2020's emissions data and will use statistics only from 2019.
-ICAO is due to commence its periodic review of CORSIA in 2022 and adjustments to the scheme could possibly be applied.
-This does however raise further questions about its effectiveness in the short term when offsetting requirements are applicable from 2021.
+In lieu of the concerns displayed by airlines and with added pressure from IATA, ICAO announced on Tuesday 30th June that they have agreed to disregard 2020's emissions data and will only use emissions data from 2019.
+ICAO is due to commence its periodic review of CORSIA in 2022, where possible adjustments may be applied to CORSIA.
+Although, this does raise further questions as to the effectiveness of the scheme in the short term for when offsetting requirements will commence in 2021.

-CORSIA’s fundamental aim is to offset any emissions above the baseline figure from 2019 although, according to data from April 2020's IATA Air Passenger Forecast, Global RPKs may recover to 2019 levels only by 2023.
-Furthermore, international RPKs are predicted to lag behind domestic air travel and may not reach 2019 numbers until as late as 2024, which places pressure on the integrity of CORSIA over the next few years since airlines will not have to purchase any offset credits for a considerable period: there will be a significant delay to meaningful implementation of a functional carbon trading scheme under the CORSIA framework.
+The fundamental principle of the CORSIA is to offset any excess emissions above the baseline figure from 2019, although according to data from April 2020's IATA Air Passenger Forecast, Global RPKs may recover to 2019 levels by 2023.
+In addition to this, International RPKs are predicted to lag behind domestic air travel and may not recover to 2019 levels until as late as 2024, which places further pressure on the integrity of CORSIA over the next few years, as airlines would not have to purchase any offset credits and therefore significantly delay any meaningful implementation of a functional carbon trading scheme under the CORSIA framework.

-The long-term repercussions of Covid-19 on the carbon markets is unclear.
-However, following the Global Financial Crisis (GFC) in 2008, the implementation of international carbon markets was severely impacted because momentum towards a carbon reduction policy was dented considerably during the period.
-The volatility in carbon pricing in the major carbon markets during the current global lockdown period is a similar scenario to the instability observed following the GFC.
-With the carbon output of aviation and wider industries being significantly lower now than in 2019, there is a strong possibility that carbon credits will flood the compliance markets and suppress demand for credits for the rest of 2020.
-Re-assessment of carbon budgets across global industry, and in particular aviation, is required to stimulate demand in the carbon markets and ensure offsetting is realigned with post Covid-19 market conditions.
+The long-term repercussions of Covid-19s on the carbon markets is unclear, however, following the Global Financial Crisis (GFC) in 2008, the implementation of international carbon markets was severely impacted as momentum for carbon reduction policy was dented considerably during that period.
+The volatility in carbon pricing in the major carbon markets during the global lockdown period is a similar scenario to that observed following the GFC.
+With the carbon output of aviation and wider industries being considerably materially lower than 2019, there is a strong possibility that carbon credits will flood the compliance markets and supress demand for credits for the rest of 2020.
+Re-assessment of carbon budgets across global industry and in particular for aviation is required to stimulate demand in the carbon markets and ensure offsetting is realigned with post Covid-19 market conditions.

-Aside from sustainably backed loans and bailouts, plans with strong backing for the prioritisation of carbon mitigation are already being implemented as part of the industry's post Covid-19 exit strategy.
-In the UK for example, Sustainable Aviation, a long-term strategy coalition, delivered a letter to the UK Transport Secretary in early June calling for £500 million in support of early stage projects.
-They include sustainable aviation fuel projects, developing aircraft and engine technology, modernising UK airspace and further progressing carbon offset measures and carbon removal technologies.
+There are however, plans already being implemented that have strong backing to prioritise carbon mitigation as part of the industry's post Covid-19 exit strategy.
+In the U.K. for example, Sustainable Aviation, a long-term strategy coalition for the U.K. delivered a letter in early June to the UK Transport Secretary calling for £500 million in support of early stage projects.
+This includes Sustainable Aviation Fuel projects, developing aircraft and engine technology, modernising U.K. airspace and further progress carbon offset measures and carbon-removal technologies.